 - We will scope and sequence the Khaki priorities to fit the greater roadmap.

 - We will take the list of Khaki priorities and the 20% budget allocation and build the best possible solutions.

-- We will follow the process, currently in the Canvas Studio space, by requesting your feedback and testing and sharing updates throughout the development stages.
+- We will follow the process, currently in the Ideas space, by requesting your feedback and testing and sharing updates throughout the development stages.